 Now, let’s look at how to calculate the price of a simple burger and fries dish based on gross profit margin.

-Profit margins vary considerably between restaurants, so select the gross profit you’d like to achieve.
+Profit margins vary considerably depending on venue and restaurant type, so select the gross profit you’d like to achieve.
 For this example, let’s assume a gross margin of 40%.

 Calculate your raw food cost or plate cost like you did in the previous section.
 Let’s use the cost of $2.728 for the burger and fries.

-Use this equation to find your menu price based on your ideal gross profit margin:
+Use this equation to find your item price based on your ideal gross profit margin:

 Ideal Gross Profit Margin = (Menu Price – Plate or Raw Food Cost) / Menu Price